opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	       svcmgr unprovision

 	              stop  and  unprovision the service. beware: data will be lost upon fs and disk unprovisioning.

+	              --time=TIME
+	                     A duration expression like '1m5s'.
+The maximum wait  time  for  an async action to finish.
+Default is 300 seconds.

+	              --wait Wait for asynchronous action termination

 	              --dry-run
 	                     Show the action execution plan